Brief History of Diving Equipment

 NOTE:

 Visit our mini-dive museum available at Divemed.
-We have collected(/owned) several vintage equipments throughout the years, mainly a WWII rebreather, a Siebe Gorman Helmet, Decabrain(first dive computer) and several models of antique regulators and masks.
+We have collected(/owned) several vintage equipment throughout the years, mainly a WWII rebreather, a Siebe Gorman Helmet, Decabrain(first dive computer) and several models of antique regulators and masks.

 More to Explore